About Early Intervention in Psychosis

 The benefits of an EIP approach are clear:

-- Real world implementation of EIP services matches these benefits: people with lived experience of psychosis who accessed EIP services were more likely to be in a relationship, and had a tendency toward lower mortality and fewer prescriptions of antipsychotic medication.
+- real world implementation of EIP services matches these benefits: people with lived experience of psychosis who accessed EIP services were more likely to be in a relationship, and had a tendency toward lower mortality and fewer prescriptions of antipsychotic medication, and

 Key components of Early Intervention in Psychosis